AgileVentures/LocalSupport/docs/CONTRIBUTING_CHEATSHEET.md

 Contributing to LocalSupport - Cheat Sheet
 ==========================================

-Be sure to read and understand the Contributing file first and use this cheat sheet as a quick reference.
+Be sure to read and understand the [CONTRIBUTING.md](https://github.com/AgileVentures/LocalSupport/blob/develop/CONTRIBUTING.md) file first and use this cheat sheet as a quick reference.

 Steps for starting a new feature or bug fix
 -------------------------------------------